-Alternatively, those currently uninsured or currently enrolled on the individual market, newly eligible for Medi-Cal under the ACA, and subject to the individual penalty with incomes above the tax filing threshold are assigned the applicable individual penalty amount as a negative premium contribution (i.e. the penalty is subtracted from the premium amount to calculate a net premium cost).
+Alternatively, those currently uninsured or currently enrolled on the individual market, newly eligible for Medi-Cal under the ACA, and subject to the individual penalty with incomes above the tax filing threshold are assigned the applicable individual penalty amount as a negative premium contribution (i.e., the penalty is subtracted from the premium amount to calculate a net premium cost).
 This assignment facilitates the take-up probability calculation using the Lewin Group (2003) multivariate logistic model of public insurance participation in the presence of a premium contribution requirement.
-Here, the probability of enrollment in Medi-Cal is dependent on individual-level characteristics, such as race and ethnicity and language, and calibrated using a constant factor to ensure a 61 percent take-up rate for the base scenario and 75 percent take-up rate for the enhanced scenario (as described below) across the entire newly eligible population based on current Medi-Cal enrollment experience.
-CalSIM also applies the covariates from Lewin Group multivariate model to assign probabilities of Medi-Cal take-up under the ACA to those who are currently uninsured but currently eligible for Medi-Cal.
-However, the calibrations include a premium elasticity to capture the revealed preference for uninsurance and offer a balance to the individual penalty.
+Here, the probability of enrollment in Medi-Cal is dependent on individual-level characteristics, such as race and ethnicity and language, and calibrated using a constant factor to ensure a 61 percent take-up rate for the base scenario and 75 percent take-up rate for the enhanced scenario (as described below) across the newly eligible, uninsured population based on current Medi-Cal enrollment experience.
+CalSIM also applies parameter estimates from the Lewin Group multivariate model to assign probabilities of Medi-Cal take up under the ACA to those who are currently uninsured but currently eligible for Medi-Cal.
+However, the calibrations include a premium elasticity to incorporate the revealed preference for uninsurance.

 In cases where an employer continues to offer ESI and an individual becomes eligible for Medi-Cal due to the calculated MAGI for the household, the probability of take up is estimated as a function of individual elasticities of demand for insurance and the cost to take up either ESI or Medi-Cal.
 The balance of the estimated cost to take up ESI includes the individual's contribution to the offered plan, the estimated income tax savings from exempted income due to insurance contribution, adjustments for any shortfall in actuarial equivalence between the offered ESI plan and the available silver plan on the Exchange (which is calculated as a difference in premium), and adjustments for group premium discounts.
-Furthermore, CalSIM calibrates these probabilities using a constant factor to ensure a 12 percent take-up rate across entire newly Medi-Cal eligible population with a continued ESI offer.
+Furthermore, CalSIM calibrates these probabilities to ensure a 12 percent take-up rate across the newly Medi-Cal eligible population who have a continued ESI offer.

-Alternatively, in the cases where an employer does not continue to offer ESI and an individual becomes eligible for Medi-Cal, the probability of take-up is estimated as a function of similar individual elasticities of demand for insurance as used for those who are uninsured.
+Alternatively, in the cases where an employer does not continue to offer ESI and an individual becomes eligible for Medi-Cal, the probability of take up is estimated as a function of similar individual elasticities of demand for insurance as used for those who are uninsured.
 The probability of take up also accounts for the effective cost of the ESI plan if the ESI offer were to be continued as well as the individual's household income.
 The remaining cost to enroll in a continued ESI offer includes the individual's contribution assuming the offered benefits and premium structure for the ESI plan match, at a minimum, the silver plan found on the Exchange, adjusted for the cost of the individual penalty.
 CalSIM assumes that employers who drop coverage pass on all savings as part of the compensating wage effect described in Section 5.1.
 For those employees who have lost coverage due to an employer no longer offering ESI, we assume the additional wages are immediately allocated to the premium for health coverage.

-Standard versus Enhanced Take-up Scenarios for Medi-Cal Enrollment
+Base versus enhanced take-up scenarios for Medi-Cal enrollment